 Risk Factors for Age-Related Macular Degeneration (AMD)

 - Smoking: Current smokers have a two-to-three times higher risk for developing age-related macular degeneration than people have who never smoked.
+Smoking is thought to be the number one modifiable risk factor that can worsen the progression of AMD.

 - A gene variant that regulates inflammation: While not all types of macular degeneration are hereditary, certain genes have been strongly associated with a person’s risk of age-related macular degeneration, and genetic predisposition may account for half the cases of age-related macular degeneration in this country.